Cell Products ⇢ Disease Models ⇢

 MASLD is a spectrum of disease ranging from lipid accumulation within hepatocytes to steatohepatitis with inflammation (MASH), fibrosis, cirrhosis, and can eventually lead to the development of hepatocellular carcinoma.

-Using our proprietary Opti-HEP platform, we have developed a novel in vitro MASLD model that recapitulates the disease phenotype in-a-dish, offering an optimized model for drug discovery applications and a principal tool for elucidating the underlying mechanisms of the disease.
+Using our proprietary Ulti-HEP platform, we have developed a novel in vitro MASLD model that recapitulates the disease phenotype in-a-dish, offering an optimized model for drug discovery applications and a principal tool for elucidating the underlying mechanisms of the disease.

 MASLD cell culture plates